sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_yaml_reference.md

 <span class="badge badge-experimental">Experimental</span> <code>mount</code> is an experimental feature in Sourcegraph 3.41 and <a href="https://github.com/sourcegraph/src-cli">Sourcegraph CLI</a> 3.41.
 It's a <b>preview</b> of functionality we're currently exploring to make running custom scripts/binaries easier.
 If you have any feedback, please let us know!
 </aside>

+> NOTE: This feature is currently only available for <a href="https://github.com/sourcegraph/src-cli">Sourcegraph CLI</a>.

 Mounts a local path to a path in a Docker container.
 Mounted paths are accessible to the step's `run` command.

 A `path` can point to a file or a directory.
 The `path` can be an absolute path or a relative path.
 Regardless if the